ArnavGupta-codes/DiffiScore-Trial-2/README.md

 **Authors:**
 Arnav, Tanay, Anish, Athish
-**If this doesn't give output, use below repo https://github.com/ArnavGupta-codes/DiffiScore_Trial1** **Date:** 3/10/2025
+**If this doesn't give output, use below repo we had worked on this repo: https://github.com/ArnavGupta-codes/DiffiScore_Trial1**
+**Date:** 3/10/2025

 **Link to the video demonstration:**